Buster Mathis Jr.: After boxing

 After his boxing career he studied education receiving a bachelor's degree from the University of Miami.
 He currently resides in his hometown of Grand Rapids, Michigan and spends his free time speaking to youth to encourage and motivate them, signing autographs and speaking to foster children.
 Buster Mathis is now the vice president of a non-profit, Buster Mathis Inc. (www.thebullybuster.org) and offers elementary children the Bully Buster Prevention Program through a boxing technique called the 'peek-a-boo'.
 Buster Mathis is single and has no children at this time.
 Buster also is a substitute teacher on his off time, most recently at East Kentwood High School.
 On October 20, 2016, Buster Mathis Jr. was inducted into the Grand Rapids (MI) Sports Hall of Fame, joining his father who was previously inducted.

+Fighting style

+Buster Mathis Jr is a busy and crowding fighter, he aims to challenge his opponent and smother them from the start to the end.
+He is considered to be a good volume puncher and is quick on the inside, additionally he frequently threw punches in combinations.
+Mathis Jr obtained good head movement; he avoided punishment by constantly bobbing, weaving, and ducking Buster Mathis was considered to be a weak puncher, according to his record, only 33% of his wins came by knockout.